[Updated: Feb, 2015]

 Ouch!
 Mrs. AeroSavvy was not amused.
 (Sorry, honey!)

 So there you have it.
-Lots of great cocktail party discussion about those mysterious cargo pilots who go to work on the other side of the airport.
+Lots of great cocktail party discussion about cargo pilots who go to work on the other side of the airport.

 For more information about cargo flying, check out these other AeroSavvy articles: